 On the positive side, some private loans have discounts available.
 For instance, many lenders will offer you a 0.25% rate discount if you set up auto-pay, meaning your loan payment is set up to be automatically withdrawn each month from a checking account.

 As for the process of actually consolidating your private student loans, it’s not difficult.
-You find a good private lender, such as SoFi - Student or Discover Student Loans - Debt Consolidation, or search a good loan marketplace such as Credible - Student, and they’ll walk you through the steps.
+You find a good private lender, such as Sofi or Discover Student Loans, or search a good loan marketplace such as Credible, and they’ll walk you through the steps.

 When it comes to private student loans, the process for refinancing and consolidating is very much the same: Find a good private lender or lending comparison website, such as SoFi, Discover Student Loan, or Credible, and they’ll walk you through the steps, which are pretty close to what was outlined a moment ago for consolidating loans.